State Permit Ombudsman/Director, Massachusetts Permit Regulatory Office

 Senior Project Manager

 A graduate of Colby College, Erica joined the Massachusetts Permit Regulatory Office in June of 2011.
-As Assistant Project Manager, Erica works with over 20 MassWorks Infrastructure Grant recipients to ensure the projects are completed on-time and on-budget.
+As Senior Project Manager, Erica works with over 20 MassWorks Infrastructure Grant recipients to ensure the projects are completed on-time and on-budget.
 Erica also assists economic development projects throughout Massachusetts navigate the permitting and regulatory process and works on 495/MetroWest Development Compact Planning Study.
 Erica also works with communities that have received MassWorks Infrastructure Grants and assists communities through the 43D Priority Development Site designation process.

 Erica comes to MPRO with experience in the non-profit and private sectors.
 Upon graduating Colby, Erica worked closely with the Director of Public Policy at the Home for Little Wanderers to draft legislation and testimony and monitor bills of relevance.
 Prior to joining MPRO, Erica worked for the Dewey Square Group, where she worked on projects for the Group's clients, ranging from local non-profits to Fortune 500 companies.